 - Conscious pain and suffering prior to death;

 - Funeral expenses.

 If a death is caused by the negligence of another then the decedent's family may be entitled to legal relief through a wrongful death lawsuit.
 You should hire an experienced Clayton County wrongful death lawyer if you will file a lawsuit on behalf of a family member who died due to another's negligence.
-Call the Law Offices of Shane Smith for a free consultation.
+Call Shane Smith Law for a free consultation.